wasshaikh/EFK/README.md

 # EFK

 **Docker Compose**
 This article explains how to collect Docker logs and propagate them to EFK (Elasticsearch + Fluentd + Kibana) stack.
-The example uses Docker Compose for setting up multiple containers.
+The example uses Docker Compose for setting up multiple containers..

 **Kibana**